 Global Settings

-The GlobalSettings file describes a set of parameters used by all presets and modules, unless they are overwritten in individual preset/mode Settings files.
-Some of those parameters are defined in this file only.
-This of course doesn’t apply to mode-specific parameters, which are defined in a dedicated section of a Setting file.
+The GlobalSettings file describes a set of parameters that are used by all presets and modes unless overridden in individual Preset/Mode Settings files.
+Some of these parameters are defined only in this file.
+Of course, this doesn’t apply to mode-specific parameters, which are defined in a separate section of a settings file.

 File location: